clnair-ascm/aqpet/README.md

 ### Read data set

 Function ('read_data') identifies and processes data files from a specific directory.
-It requires a 'params' argument, a list containing specific key-value pairs.
+It requires a `params` argument, a list containing specific key-value pairs.

-• data_dir: the directory path from which the data files are to be retrieved.
+• `data_dir`: the directory path from which the data files are to be retrieved.
 The function automatically corrects any backslashes to forward slashes in the path.

-• 'file_pattern': files stored within the working directory, aqpet supports both the csv and xlsx formats.
+• `file_pattern`: files stored within the working directory, aqpet supports both the csv and xlsx formats.

-• 'datetime_format': the format of the 'datetime' column in the files.
+• `datetime_format`: the format of the 'datetime' column in the files.

-• 'dependent_variable': the designation for the dependent variable within the dataset generally corresponds to air pollutants.
+• `dependent_variable`: the designation for the dependent variable within the dataset generally corresponds to air pollutants.

-• 'data_timerange': a vector of two date elements specifying the range of dates to filter the data.
-It should over enough data (e.g., one year) before and after policy interventions.
+• `data_timerange`: a vector of two date elements specifying the range of dates to filter the data.
+It should cover enough data (e.g., one year) before and after policy interventions.

-• 'wenormed': a logical value indicating if the data has been weather normalised.
+• `wenormed`: a logical value indicating if the data has been weather normalised.

 ```r
  params <- list(